 To examine the influence of a bird’s mesohabitat on its behavior, we performed two Pearson’s Chi-squared tests; the first including three levels of mesohabitat (shrub, cactus, or other) as the independent variable, the second broadening our perspective with two levels of mesohabitat (vegetative or non-vegetative).
 Again, we compared within and between seasons.
 However, due to the small cell size of the “cleaning” level of bird behavior leading to incorrect Chi-squared approximation, we removed “cleaning” as a level, eliminating 5 observations out of 750 total bird interactions.
 Any Chi-squared tests yielding significant differences were then analyzed using a Bonferroni posthoc test.
 All analyses were performed in R version 3.5.1 (R Core Team 2017).

+Code on GitHub at …

+I think all these stats we can BE simplified and streamlined…

 Results